fukiame/cml/README.md

 ## overkill bit-perfect audio on adrod, with no closed source stuff

-i hope theres an oss one that has this soon
+i hope theres an oss app that can do this soon

 placeholder text